ddubson/spring-batch-examples/README.md

 ###### Writers

 - `14-writing-basic` - writing a basic list of ints to sysout
+- `15-writing-items-to-db` - writing items to a jdbc database source